Speak with an CDIS licensed insurance agent:

 Medicare Supplement

-Medicare Supplement, sometimes called “Medigap”, is offered through private insurance companies to “supplement” Medicare.
-A Medigap plan can help you pay for costs not covered by Original Medicare, like deductibles, copayments, and coinsurance.
+Medicare Supplement Plans are offered through private insurance companies.
+These plans help pay for costs not covered by Medicare, like deductibles, copayments, and coinsurance.
 There are no networks and you are free to use any doctor or healthcare provider you choose who accepts Medicare.

 Medicare Advantage